dtpreda/colorful/README.md

 This repository contains a PyTorch implementation of the [Colorful Image Colorization](https://arxiv.org/pdf/1603.08511.pdf) paper by Zhang et Al.

 Some changes were made, namely:
-- As no clear instructions are given on how to get the 313 color bins, these were calculated by myself as closely as possible.
-I ended up with 326 colors.
+- As no clear instructions are given on how to get the 313 colour bins, these were calculated by myself as closely as possible.
+I ended up with 326 colours.
     - See [this discussion](https://github.com/richzhang/colorization/issues/23) on the original repository for more details or [this project](https://github.com/Riretta/LabSpace_YCbCrSpace) for alternatives
-- I changed the network architecture to accomodate 326 different classes instead of the original 313.
+- I changed the network architecture to accommodate 326 different classes instead of the original 313.
 - The script provided trains on the STL10 dataset, as I don't have the hardware to work on ImageNET.

 ## Implementation Details

 ### Color Quantization

 The discretization is made by iterating through each RGB combination and converting it to LAB space.
-This, however, leaves us with ~260 colors, far fewer than the original 313.
+This, however, leaves us with ~260 colours, far fewer than the original 313.

-However, by accounting the soft enconding mechanism described in the original paper, we can find the missing colors.
-For each color in gamut, instead of simply taking the closest AB bin, we instead take the 5 closest ones.
+However, by accounting for the soft encoding mechanism described in the original paper, we can find the missing colours.
+For each colour in the gamut, instead of simply taking the closest AB bin, we take the 5 closest ones.
 This leaves us with the final 326 colours.

 The image below shows the colour bins for L=50.